quoll/nagascript-demo/README.md

 # nagascript-demo
-Demo us Naga in Clojurescript
+Demo of Naga in Clojurescript

+This project runs in Figwheel, and demonstrates using Naga to parse and process rules in ClojureScript.